3upperm2n/Optimized-Torch/README.md

 Self-contained Torch+MKLDNN installation
 ============
 This is a intel torch version which integrated Torch with MKLDNN library.
-MKLDNN library is a math library for deep neural network, and it will be integrated in MKL,so be sure you have installed the lastest MKL
+MKLDNN library is a optimized  math library for deep neural network based IA, and it will be integrated in MKL,so be sure you have installed the lastest MKL

+###Building
 Before install, you should set the MKL path for cmake:

 export CMAKE_INCLUDE_PATH=$CMAKE_INCLUDE_PATH:/opt/intel/mkl/include